epics-containers/epics-containers.github.io/docs/user/tutorials/setup_workstation.rst

 .. _Download Visual Studio Code: https://code.visualstudio.com/download

-Next install docker or podman as the your container platform.
-I am using podman 4.2.0 on RHEL8, docker *could* also be supported but note the warning below.
+Next install docker or podman as the your container platform. epics-containers has been tested with podman 4.4.1 on RedHat 8, and docker is also be supported.
-All commands in these tutorials will use ``podman`` cli commands.
 If you are using docker, simply replace ``podman`` with ``docker`` in the commands.

 The podman version required is 4.0 or later.
 This is not easy to obtain on debian